-We will report attendance to parents in the end of year report.4.
-Authorised and unauthorised absence
+We will report attendance to parents through our Snapshot reports (half termly) and our end of year reports.

+4. Authorised and unauthorised absence

 4.1 Granting approval for term-time absence

 Broadmayne First School follows the local authority and DASP attendance guidelines, and the headteacher may not grant any leave of absence to pupils during term time unless they consider there to be 'exceptional circumstances'.